greenerservices/greenerservices.github.io/app/principles/actions/7a-design-for-well-paced-and-successful-user-journeys.md

 }) }}
 * * *

-###  (ii) Use progessive enhancement
+###  (ii) Use progressive enhancement

-Progressive enhancement is a way of building websites and pages where base functionality and content works in html alone.
+Progressive enhancement is a way of building websites and pages where base functionality and content works in HyperText Markup Language (HTML) alone.
 Enhancements are then built on top of this base.

 #### Environmental benefit:
 Websites using progressive enhancement perform well across different devices and network conditions.
 This helps users complete their journeys successfully.